JMisley/AtlBravesDatabaseAudit/README.md

 ## Run

-Opena terminal in the root directory of the project and execute:
+Open a terminal in the root directory of the project and execute:

 ```bash
 python main/audit_database.py